For developers shipping with AI agents

 Overall rating (lower is better)

-In Sprint 12, the same bug appeared for the third time.
+The same CSS z-index bug appeared for the third time.
 SLOPE flagged it as a recurring hazard.
 It never appeared again.

-Every metric on this page comes from the reference implementation — 28 sprints of real work.
+Every metric on this page comes from the reference implementation — 69 sprints of real work, scored with the same framework you install.

 Quick Start